-- (i) the ground pixel resolution, which does not allow allocating PS displacements from a randomly given object to its actual position on the ground; - (ii) the accuracy of the measurements, due to the relatively limited frequency range of the sensors.
+- (i) the ground pixel resolution, which does not allow the allocation of PS displacements from a randomly given object to its actual position on the ground; - (ii) the accuracy of the measurements, due to the relatively limited frequency range of the sensors.

 Under specific limiting conditions, associating the PS data to the actual structural element can be challenging.
-This occurs especially in urban areas with buildings located in the vicinity of transport infrastructure, where errors can be introduced for the data interpretation stage Within this framework, the use of the satellite remote sensing for the systematic monitoring of transportation assets, as well as its accuracy against other conventional ground-based methods, has been widely discussed for the past 15 years.
+This occurs especially in urban areas with buildings located in the vicinity of transport infrastructure, where errors can be introduced for the data interpretation stage.
+Within this framework, the use of satellite remote sensing for the systematic monitoring of transportation assets, as well as its accuracy against other conventional ground-based methods, has been widely discussed for the past 15 years.

 To illustrate the development of MT-InSAR techniques for transport infrastructure monitoring, relevant literature has been here reviewed using the "Scopus" scientific database.
-Overall, 280 research works have been identified including journal papers, reviews, conference proceedings and book chapters, from 2000 to 2022, as described in Figure 1.
+Overall, 280 research works have been identified including journal (research) papers, review papers, conference proceedings and book chapters from 2000 to 2022, as represented in Figure 1.
 The first step of the procedure was based on the selection of the most relevant keywords used for research in SAR applications for infrastructure monitoring.
-For the SAR applications, several keywords were selected and implemented for the research from the Scopus database [36], including: "InSAR", OR "MT-InSAR", (Multi Temporal InSAR), OR "DIn-SAR", (Differential InSAR), OR "A-DInSAR", (Advanced DInSAR), OR "PS" (Persistent Scatterers), and "PSI" (Persistent Scatterers Interferometry).
+For the SAR applications, several keywords were selected and implemented for research from the Scopus database [36], including: "InSAR", OR "MT-InSAR", (multi-temporal InSAR), OR "DInSAR", (differential InSAR), OR "A-DInSAR", (advanced DInSAR), OR "PS" (persistent scatterers), and "PSI" (persistent scatterers interferometry).
 The second step consists in the inclusion of the keywords "monitoring" AND "infrastructure", and the selection of four infrastructure classes historically identified as conventional areas of investigation for PSI applications: "bridges" OR "railways" OR "highways" OR "runways".
 The review includes the research of the selected keywords in the "article title, keywords and abstract" for each paper, available in the Scopus database.